swiftlang/swift/docs/SIL/Instructions.md

 lookup does not consume its receiver.
 The receiver remains the final SIL argument when applying the resulting function.

+The lookup carries type-dependent operands for opened archetypes in both its receiver type and its result type.
+A generic callee type can omit the receiver's opened archetype, so the result type alone does not determine these dependencies.

 ### super_method

 ```